xvik/gradle-animalsniffer-plugin/src/doc/docs/guide/use/android.md

 After that `defaultTargets` option could be used to limit test tasks.

-## Support specific
+## Support specifics

 New android api requires a task to get access to android sources location (android plugin configures task - no way to just get required information).

 That's why additional tasks registered only for collecting android configuration: `debugAnimalsnifferClassesCollector`, `releaseAnimalsnifferClassesCollector`, `debugAndroidTestAnimalsnifferClassesCollector` etc.

 These tasks do nothing - they just receive required configurations to be used in animalsniffer task.